Allergic bronchopulmonary aspergillosis: Culture

 Culturing fungi from sputum is a supportive test in the diagnosis of ABPA, but is not 100% specific for ABPA as A. fumigatus is ubiquitous and commonly isolated from lung expectorant in other diseases.
 Nevertheless, between 40 and 60% of patients do have positive cultures depending on the number of samples taken.

 Staging

-New criteria by the ABPA Complicated Asthma ISHAM Working Group suggests a 6-stage criteria for the diagnosis of ABPA, though this is yet to be formalised into official guidelines.
+New criteria by the ABPA Complicated Asthma ISHAM Working Group suggest 6-stage criteria for the diagnosis of ABPA, though this is yet to be formalised into official guidelines.
 This would replace the current gold standard staging protocol devised by Patterson and colleagues.
 Stage 0 would represent an asymptomatic form of ABPA, with controlled asthma but still fulfilling the fundamental diagnostic requirements of a positive skin test with elevated total IgE (>1000 IU/mL).
 Stage 6 is an advanced ABPA, with the presence of type II respiratory failure or pulmonary heart disease, with radiological evidence of severe fibrosis consistent with ABPA on a high-resolution CT scan.
 It must be diagnosed after excluding the other, reversible causes of acute respiratory failure.